 Chain slings are usually quite heavy – they have a 4:1 Working Load Limit.
 So, if an extremely heavy object needs to be lifted, the chain will need to be ¼ of that object’s weight.
 Alloy chain slings can also be expensive compared to wire ropes or synthetic slings, and they can be easily damaged if they are crushed.

 Common applications for chain slings include:

 - Machinery requiring repetitive lifts

-Synthetic rigging slings can be made of nylon or polyester fibers woven together to create straps which are extremely lightweight and flexible.
-Since the material is much softer compared to wire ropes or chain slings, they are often used to protect expensive or sensitive loads that could be damaged from scratches.
-You will commonly see yachts, vehicles, or décor items lifted with synthetic slings for this reason.
+Synthetic rigging slings are made of nylon or polyester fibers woven together to create straps that are extremely lightweight and flexible.
+Since the material is much softer than wire rope or chain slings, they are often used to protect expensive or sensitive loads that could be damaged from scratches.
+You will commonly see yachts, vehicles, or décor items lifted with synthetic slings.

 Synthetic slings come in varying styles depending on the application.
-Synthetic web slings are flat straps that can be used to wrap around an item for lifting.
+Synthetic web slings are flat straps that can be wrapped around an item for lifting.
 Synthetic round slings are used with vertical, basket, or choker hitches and are best for lifting round objects, like tubes and pipes.

-Although synthetic slings are made of fabric fibers as opposed to metal, they are extremely strong and versatile and have a 5:1 Design Factor – meaning that the breaking strength is five times greater than the Working Load Limit of the sling.
+Although synthetic slings are made of fabric fibers instead of metal, they are strong and versatile and have a 5:1 Design Factor.
+In other words, the breaking strength is five times greater than the Working Load Limit of the sling.

 However, one of the disadvantages of this type of sling is that it is easily damaged and can be cut or torn during use.
 The material is also susceptible to damage from heat, chemicals, and UV rays.